fredrikbryntesson/support.vidhance.com/content/android/evaluate.md

 ---

 # Introduction
-This section describes how to download and flash the files necessary to evaluate Vidhance Mobile on a Nexus 6 device.
+This section describes how to download and flash the files necessary to evaluate Vidhance Mobile on a Nexus 6 device with Android 5.1.

 # Prerequisites
 ## PC